konopkap/2bc/readme.md

 3. AKS key would be different from VM key.
 4. Workloads in AKS would be deployed outside of terraform (Application and Infra deployment should have separate states).
 5. ingress_nginx public IP would be managed in MC_* group (but I do not have permission on provided subscription) to avoid configuration complexity
+6. Authentication to ACR would be done via OIDC insted admin account.